What is this research about?

 Osteoarthritis in my right knee made my mobility painful and really curtailed my activities.
 I tried using various anti-inflammatory drugs, had arthroscopic surgery, and finally a total knee replacement.
 The ability to use my own cells to reduce the inflammation could have saved me two surgeries and a lot of pain!

-– Mary Lou Boudreau, Arthritis Society Online Consumer Panel Member
+– Mary Lou Boudreau, Arthritis Society Canada Online Consumer Panel Member